hashicorp/terraform-provider-google/website/docs/r/iam_workload_identity_pool.html.markdown

 * `state` -
   The state of the pool.
-  STATE_UNSPECIFIED: State unspecified.
+  * STATE_UNSPECIFIED: State unspecified.
-  ACTIVE: The pool is active, and may be used in Google Cloud policies.
+  * ACTIVE: The pool is active, and may be used in Google Cloud policies.
-  DELETED: The pool is soft-deleted.
+  * DELETED: The pool is soft-deleted.
 Soft-deleted pools are permanently deleted after approximately 30 days.
 You can restore a soft-deleted pool using UndeleteWorkloadIdentityPool.
 You cannot reuse the ID of a soft-deleted pool until it is permanently deleted.
 While a pool is deleted, you cannot use it to exchange tokens, or use existing tokens to access resources.
 If the pool is undeleted, existing tokens grant access again.

 * `name` -
-  The resource name of the pool as `projects/<projectnumber>/locations/global/workloadIdentityPools/<id>`.
+  The resource name of the pool as `projects/{project_number}/locations/global/workloadIdentityPools/{workload_identity_pool_id}`.

-* `self_link`: The self link of the created WorkloadIdentityPool in the format `projects/{project}/locations/global/workloadIdentityPools/{workload_identity_pool_id}`

 ## Timeouts